-Individuals struggling with addiction have many program options available.
+Individuals struggling with addiction have many addiction therapy program options available.
 Family therapy is among the most common and most effective.
 Not only is it effective in providing support, but it can also show family members how they enabled an addiction in the first place.

 What Is Family Therapy?

 In order to understand the benefits of family counseling, it’s important to know what actually defines a family.
-Some people think of family members as people who are related by blood, while others consider their close friends family.
+Some people think of family members as people who are related by blood, while others consider their close friends as family.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines a family as people who have a close emotional connection.

 Effective family therapy stems from the idea that the family is a system.
 Whether positive or negative, all of the people in that system have an effect on each other.
 Therefore, if one person changes or has a problem, it impacts the entire family.
+This is especially true of addiction.

 Keeping that in mind, family therapy typically involves sessions or meetings with various family members or close friends.
 Sometimes, these meetings involve the loved one with the addiction.
 Other times, the sessions only involve certain family members.
 In either case, the end goal remains to develop an understanding for the person who’s suffering from addiction.